SpindleMonkey/project-1/README.md

 Clearly did not do a good job of planning this project, especially handling user interactions!
 I'm also seeing that my Trello stories are very incomplete, which means it's not much use for tracking progress.

+Scaling back the animation due to time/ability.
+Instead of showing the player running across the field and attempting to break through the line, I'm using a modal to show a little raccoon scrambling and the impact.
+A second modal will reveal the results.
+Lame, but I'm running out of time and it will do the job.

 7/13/17: Replaced player images with raccoons for defense; removed stick figure images from repo.
 Working on logic for actually playing the game now.

 7/12/17: Added a new list to Trello so I can separate the stretch goal stories from the basic game stories (stretch goal stories are in the Backlog list, and are prioritized).